Your First Workflow

 That's it!
 After the build completes, your tasks are officially registered.
 You can view them from your workflow's Tasks page in the Render Dashboard:

-3. Execute a task
+3. Trigger a task run

 -